One Octave Major Scale

 One Octave Major Scale Fingering

 There are many ways to play the major scale on the bass fingerboard.
 The first major scale fingering you should learn covers a four-fret span.
 This fingering uses one-finger-per-fret and begins with your 2nd finger on the root note of the scale.
 Your hand should not shift.
-Hover over the notes on the fretboard diagrams to see the fingering.
+Click the play button on the fretboard diagrams to see the fingering.

 To play the scale going up, play the notes in order: Root, 2, 3, 4, 5, 6, 7, octave of the root.